DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-01-20-one-last-time.md

 title: One Last Time
 category: poem
 comments: true
+excerpt: Let us introduce ourselves, but I want to be discreet..
+If anyone can guess who we are, they are in for a treat
 ---

 Let us introduce ourselves, but I want to be discreet..
 If anyone can guess who we are, they are in for a treat